WAGO/ptxdist/doc/contributing.rst

    :ref:`configure_helper` can be used to find the new options.
 -  There may be patches for the old version.
 Make sure they are updated as well, or removed if they are no longer needed.
+   Running ``ptxdist lint`` will tell you about this.
+-  Run ``ptxdist licensecheck [<pkg>]`` to make sure that the checksum of pinned-down license files haven't changed.

+   If the license file has changed, look at the difference between the old and the new version of the file (e.g. by comparing the two versioned build folders in ``platform-nnn/build-target/``), and update the package's ``_LICENSE`` variable if necessary.
+   Often the difference is only in the copyright year, but in any case, describe the changes in the license file when sending your patch!

 Misc
 ~~~~